GenomicDataInfrastructure/standard-operating-procedures/sops/node-specific/GDI-SOP0012_withdraw_dataset_from_node_allele_frequency_beacon.md

 - The original approved withdrawal request or ticket reference
 - The requested scope of the withdrawal (soft or hard-deletion)
-- The relevant dataset identifier matching the node FAIR Data Point’s dataset to be withdrawn Send an HTTP GET request to your beacon’s datasets endpoint and locate the record corresponding to the ID of the dataset to be deleted,
+- The relevant dataset identifier matching the node FAIR Data Point’s dataset to be withdrawn Send an HTTPS GET request to your beacon’s datasets endpoint and locate the record corresponding to the ID of the dataset to be deleted,
 ```bash
 curl 'https://<yourBeaconDomain>/datasets'
 ```
-or perform the id query directly,
+or perform the id beacon query directly,
 ```bash
 curl 'https://<yourBeaconDomain>/datasets/<id>'
 ```